-Pixel mapping data is generated from the color of pixels on Mbox's Global Surface.
+Pixel mapping data is generated from the color of pixels rendered on Mbox's Global Surface, outputs, or layers.
 Which pixels are used depends on the pixel mapping configuration - the pixel mapping source, the context size/location, and where patched pixels are placed on the context.
-Each patched pixel designates an area of the Global Surface to be sampled and if necessary, averaged, in order to generate RGB color data for that area.
+Each patched output pixel designates an area of the source to be sampled and if necessary, averaged, in order to generate RGB color data for that area.

-After the RGB color data for each pixel has been generated, that RGB data is converted (if necessary) to the data type specified for the pixel.
+After the RGB color data for each output pixel has been generated, that RGB data is converted (if necessary) to the data type specified for the pixel.
 Mbox v4 supports many different pixel types including - RGB, CMY, RGBW, and RGBAmber - with most types having both 8-bit and 16-bit variants.